 - If owned by an external party, record the full name of the individual or organisation.

 - Must refer to an item ID that is already in the Item Catalogue.

-- If you are cataloguing an item that is enclosed within another piece of archive material, record the item which encloses it here.
-For example, Envelope 3010 records the Suite Molly Coombe stayed in when on a cruise and encloses Invitation 3011 which records who Captained the Cruise Ship.
+If you are cataloguing an item that is contained within another piece of archive material, record the item which contains it here.
+For example, Item 4016 is a 1961 newspaper cutting about the Bishopsteignton Players, it is contained within Item 4012, a scrapbook compiled by Sheila Robbins.

 - If a document looks to be a mixture of Printed Material and Manuscript, assess which part of it makes it more valuable as a record and select that option from the list.

 - Transcriptions should be ‘in single inverted commas’ and adhere to guidance in the Transcription Guide.